anonymous1983/Amail/README.md

 ```

-### To build:
+### Build Project:
 Unix/Macintosh:
+Assuming that the Grunt CLI has been installed and that the project has already been configured with a `package.json` and a `Gruntfile`, it's very easy to start working with Grunt:

-Change to the project's root directory.
+1. Change to the project's root directory.
+2. Install project dependencies with `npm install`.

 ```sh

 make